 To help us with our multiplication (and division), we are shown what is called a multiplication table - some rows and columns with numbers in it.
 Precisely like a matrix.

 A matrix is an array of elements (usually numbers) with a set number of rows and columns.
-It is the main object of studies in linear algebra.
+It is the main object of studies in.
 An example of a matrix would be:

 Moreover, we say that a matrix has cells, or boxes, into which we write the elements of our array.
 For example, matrix